build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk/README.md

 };
 ```

-To select the modelID first we Lists Amazon Bedrock foundation models with [ListFoundationModels](https://docs.aws.amazon.com/bedrock/latest/APIReference/API_ListFoundationModels.html) on `getFMs` function of [llmLib.js](https://github.com/build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk/blob/main/reactjs-gen-ai-apps/src/llmLib.js) is used.
-Each FM creating company has its own way of invoking its own models, and this blog is only focusing on the multimodal models of Anthropic.
+To select the modelID first you list Amazon Bedrock foundation models using  [ListFoundationModels](https://docs.aws.amazon.com/bedrock/latest/APIReference/API_ListFoundationModels.html) on `getFMs` function ( [llmLib.js](https://github.com/build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk/blob/main/reactjs-gen-ai-apps/src/llmLib.js) ).
+Each FM has its own way of invoking the model, and this blog is only focusing on the multimodal models of Anthropic.

 ```Javascript
 export const getFMs = async () => {